jsilvela/jsilvela.github.io/_posts/2014-10-23-fonts-for-coding.md

 ![Font comparison: Verdana, Input, OCR-F, Fira Mono](/images/Font-comparison.png)

 * Verdana is great.
 The characters are distinct, there is good spacing, punctuation and brackets/braces/parens are roomy.
-But I find that the long, non-spaced sequences often found in code become forbiddingly dense when set in Verdana.
+But I find that the long, non-spaced sequences often found in code, become forbiddingly dense when set in Verdana.
 * [Input Sans](http://input.fontbureau.com/preview).
 A proportional font designed for coders!
 It gets everything right.
 Except … for some reason, I find it ugly.
 I keep noticing it when I use it, instead of it getting out of the way.
 I don’t know why.
 But do try it!
 I hope Input Sans is a sign of things to come.
 * [FF OCR-F](https://www.fontfont.com/fonts/ocr-f).
 This is a wonderful font.
 It’s proportional, and it keeps generous spacing between letters.
 More so than Verdana, and it avoids the cramped feeling for long non-spaced code.
 The only issue I have with it is that the font weights are extreme, either too light or too strong.